aravic/6.829-pset-3/README.md

 If you choose to use Vagrant, first clone this repository.
 Then, install [Vagrant](https://www.vagrantup.com/) and [Virtualbox](https://www.virtualbox.org/) and run `vagrant up`.
 The [vagrant-faster plugin](https://github.com/rdsubhas/vagrant-faster) may be useful for you.
 The Vagrantfile has been setup for you to use the GUI.
-After accessing the machine with `vagrant ssh`, run `startx` to start the GUI.
+After the machine boots, login to the Virtualbox GUI window with user "vagrant" and password "vagrant, and run `startx` to start the GUI.
+(Unlike PS2, we don't recommend `vagrant ssh` since using the GUI will be helpful to view your ABR algorithms in action).

 ## Submission

 The first part of the assignment asks you to implement a buffer-based (BB) scheme.
 We don't expect code to be turned in for this part, only a writeup of your answers.

 The second part asks you to come up with your own algorithm, your goal being to get a better average QoE than BB.
 Like PS2, we will provide a leaderboard for submissions, which will be opened a few days after the problem set is released.
+Please note that:
-Please note that your grade on the assignment does **not** depend on your leaderboard rank!
+1. Your grade on the assignment does **not** depend on your leaderboard rank!
+2. Unlike PS2, the leaderboard server **will not** execute your code.
+It will show the results produced in your local development environment.

 To submit to the leaderboard, run:
 ```
 python run_submit.py